Spin Tetrad Formalism Of Circular Polarization States In Relativistic Jets: Acknowledgments

 \section{Acknowledgments}

 This material is based upon work supported by NASA Goddard Space Flight Center under award number 80GSFC21M0002.
-We'd like to thank Dr. Rita Sambruna and Dr. Demos Kazanas for their valuable discussions and insights on this topic.
+I'd like to thank Dr. Rita Sambruna and Dr. Demos Kazanas for their valuable discussions and insights on this topic.
+In addition, I'd like to thank the reviewers for their informative recommendations.

 \typeout{}